aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 averaged for each species’ respective plumage patches.
-Under ideal laboratory conditions, 1 JND is generally considered to be the discriminable threshold past which an observer is predicted to be able to perceive the two colors as different.
+Under ideal laboratory conditions, 1 JND is generally considered to be the discriminable threshold past which an observer is predicted to be able to perceive the two colours as different.
 However, natural light environments vary both spatially and temporally [@endler1993]⁠, bringing into question the accuracy of a 1 JND threshold for generalizing visual contrast under natural conditions.
 Therefore, we calculated the total number of sexually-dichromatic plumage